-Learn everything about G Guinaudeau with wine tasting notes and wine with food pairing tips.
-Learn the best vintages, a history of the property and information on the vineyards and winemaking.
+Learn everything about Les Perriers with wine tasting notes and wine with food pairing tips.
+Learn the best vintages, the history of the property, and information on the vineyards and winemaking.
 If you want to read about other important, Bordeaux Chateaux: Links to all Bordeaux Wine Producer Profiles

 Les Perriers History, Overview

-G Guinaudeau is owned by Sylvie Guinaudeau and Jacques Guinaudeau, who own the legendary Chateau Lafleur in Pomerol.
-They also count among their holdings, the Bordeaux wine producing property, Chateau Grand Village.
+Les Perriers is owned by Sylvie Guinaudeau and Jacques Guinaudeau, who own the legendary Chateau Lafleur in Pomerol.
+They also count among their holdings, Chateau Grand Village.
 Grand Village is used as the home estate and home base for the Guinaudeau family.

 Les Perriers Vineyards, Terroir, Grapes, Winemaking